U.S. Department of Defense censorship of DEI-connected material

 The U.S. Department of Defense's censorship of DEI-connected material was done in compliance with an executive order by President Donald Trump during his second term of office.
 The United States Department of Defense (DOD) deleted content purportedly tied to Diversity, Equity, and Inclusion (DEI) initiatives.
-The texts purged from the Pentagon website included the achievements of historically underrepresented groups, such as Navajo code talkers, Tuskegee Airmen, medal of honor winners, and women veterans.
+The texts purged from the Pentagon website included the achievements of historically underrepresented groups, such as Navajo code talkers, Tuskegee Airmen, medal of honor recipients, and women veterans.

 Orders

 The changes were apparently in compliance with an executive order by President Donald Trump abolishing diversity, equity, inclusion, and accessibility programs.

-For approximately the 20 years prior to Trump's order, the U.S. military had perceived "DEI" as strategically valuable, as it supported other personnel recruitment and retention programs.
+For approximately 20 years prior to Trump's order, the U.S. military had perceived "DEI" as strategically valuable, as it supported other personnel recruitment and retention programs.
 North Carolina history professor Wayne Lee told NPR that profiles of Black officers awarded the Medal of Honor or Indigenous individuals who used tribal languages for secure communications were intended to connect with potential new recruits "who see them as their ancestors and who want to emulate their service...History is a strategic tool in the DOD toolbox, and at the moment they're breaking it."

 The department released a statement in January 2025 that celebration of "identity months" was prohibited.
 Guidance released in February stated, "By March 5, 2025, all Components must remove and archive DoD news articles, photos, and videos promoting DEI, including content related to critical race theory, gender ideology, and identity-based programs."

 On March 19, the Defense Department told ABC News that "some" pages may have been "mistakenly" removed due to the search terms used for the DEI scrubbing process and would be restored.
 The content removals may have been the result of an artificial intelligence system that was human-prompted to seek out and remove content associated with "DEI initiatives."

 Response

 Pentagon press secretary John Ullyot also told ABC that DEI is "a form of Woke cultural Marxism... as Secretary Hegseth has said, DEI is dead at the Defense Department."
 Ullyot also stated that DEI should be considered to mean "Discriminatory Equity Ideology".
-On March 21 the Washington Post reported that Ullyot has been sidelined as a spokesperson for the Defense Department.
+On March 21 the Washington Post reported that Ullyot had been sidelined as a spokesperson for the Defense Department.
 In response to inquiries about the content removals, Pentagon press secretary Sean Parnell stated that "anybody that says in the Department of Defense that diversity is our strength is, is frankly, incorrect."
 Parnell also argued that during Joe Biden's administration the department had a "zealous and destructive commitment to DEI."

 American historian Heather Cox Richardson has argued that the "erasure of Indigenous, Black, Hispanic, and female veterans from our military history is an attempt to elevate white men as the sole actors in our history."